mendoncamaria/calculator/README.md

 3. Run the code:
 npx expo start.

-This will give you the QR Code, and commands to run if you're using emulators
+This will give you the QR Code, and commands to run if you're using emulator